Five command-line tools that cover CPU, memory, disk, and network monitoring on Linux.

 • CPU: us (user), sy (system), id (idle), wa (waiting for I/O).
 High wa indicates an I/O bottleneck!

-3. iostat - The Disk Performance Detective
+3. iostat - Disk Performance Analysis

 When you suspect a slow disk is the problem, iostat (input/output statistics) is your tool.